The Cost of Not Using Digital Marketing In Your Business?

 In 2011, the company changed its focus from social networking to entertainment and music only.

-But later that year, MySpace fired nearly 500 employees after a sustained loss of users.
+Later that year, MySpace fired nearly 500 employees after a sustained loss of users.

 My conclusion on the failed business empires of history